katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### Country flag

-Please provide us with your country flag when adding a new language.
-You can select the flag on our [Icons, Emojis site] by inserting the command `flag_` in the search field.
+Now, that you have added translations for a new language, please select the appropriate flag for your language from our documentation [Icons, Emojis site] by inserting the command `flag_` in the search field.

+> __Why this might be helpful__: different countries often have unique
+> linguistic differences, making the flag a useful tool for us maintainers to
+> keep track of the origin of the new translation.

  [Icons, Emojis site]: https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search

-> __Why this might be helpful__: as

-some errors only manifest in specific settings,
-> environments or edge cases, for example, when your documentation contains
-> thousands of documents.

 ### Checklist